-There are ten Serial ATA ports on the motherboard.
+There are ten Serial ATA ports on the PCB R.2.00 motherboard.
 I-SATA ports 0/1 support SATA 3.0 connections.
-I-SATA 2-5 from the PCH chip, and S-SATA 0/1/2/3 from the SCU chip are SATA 2.0 connectors.
+I-SATA 2-5 from the PCH chip, and S-SATA 0-3 from the SCU chip are SATA 2.0 connectors.
+Please note that S-SATA2/3 are available on the PCB R2.00 motherboard only.
 These ports provide serial-link signal connections, which are faster than the connections of Parallel ATA.
 See the table on the right for pin definitions.